Wang-BrainBody-Lab/Documentation/nextflow_pipeline_setup.md

 export TOWER_ACCESS_TOKEN=<YOUR TOKEN>
 ./tw-agent <YOUR CONNECTION ID> --work-dir= <YOUR WORK DIRECTORY>
 ```
-To use screen, run the following `screen_job.sh` script use `sbatch screen_job.sh`instead, replace the Token and ID with true value:
+To use screen, run the following `screen_job.sh` script use `sbatch screen_job.sh`instead, replace the Token and ID with true value.
+You can use `srun --jobid $SLURM_JOB_ID --pty screen -r $SCREEN_NAME` to attach the SCREEN sessions, and detach from it at any time with `Ctrl-A` followed by `D`.

 ```bash
 #!/bin/bash